imjoseangel/microservice-arquitecture/README.md

 - Ansible -> Python
 - Chef and Inspec -> Ruby

-Using Python as default will give us the possibility to use tools like pre-commit.
-Also python is by default in all the *nix Systems, so it it easier to run.
-Programming small scripts in bash when needed is perfect (Docker entrypoints, pre-commit hooks, etc), but we need to be sure that is compatible with other shells like `zsh` or `ksh`.
+Using Python as the default programming language will open the possibility to use tools like pre-commit.
+Python is by default in all the *nix Systems, so it it easier to prepare.
+Programming small scripts in bash when needed is also a perfect option (Docker entrypoints, pre-commit hooks, etc), but we need to be sure that is compatible with other shells like `zsh` or `ksh`.

 If needed remember that Powershell is also an option and mostly when talking about Windows environments.